Trump’s alleged comments about ‘losers’ buried in military cemeteries leave military leaders off balance

 Mattis and Kelly did not respond to requests for comment Friday.
 Other retired Marine generals who have worked with them, including Gen. Joseph F. Dunford Jr. and Gen. John R. Allen, declined to comment.

-Another retired officer, Army Gen. Tony Thomas, criticized former CIA director John Brennan for tweeting that an unnamed four-star general who worked for Trump had called the president “the most loathsome individual” he had ever met.
+Another retired officer, Army Gen. Tony Thomas, criticized former CIA director John O. Brennan for tweeting that an unnamed four-star general who worked for Trump had called the president “the most loathsome individual” he had ever met.

 “JOB, my former boss, how is this helpful?”
 Thomas said on Twitter.
 “Another unnamed General (did he ask you to speak for him)?
 Actually hurts our profession to have unattributed allegations like this flying around and only serves to stoke both extremes.”